RecordsKeeper/multichain/docs/source/miningmac.rst

 Connecting RecordsKeeper on Mac
 ###############################

-You will see the folowing message on your Mac command line terminal after you execute the command to connect to the Recordskeeper blockchain.
+You will see the following message on your Mac command line terminal after you execute the command to connect to the RecordsKeeper blockchain.

 .. image:: _static/MacRKD.png
    :align: center